step-security/secure-repo/README.md

 #### How does SecureWorkflows fix this issue?

 - SecureWorkflows stores the permissions needed by different GitHub Actions in a [knowledge base](<(https://github.com/step-security/secure-workflows/tree/main/knowledge-base/actions)>)
-- It looks up the permissions needed by each Action in your workflow, and sums the permissions up to come up with a final recommendation
+- It looks up the permissions needed by each Action in your workflow and sums the permissions up to come up with a final recommendation
 - If you are the owner of a GitHub Action, please [contribute to the knowledge base](https://github.com/step-security/secure-workflows/blob/main/knowledge-base/actions/README.md)

 ### 2. Pin Actions to a full length commit SHA

 #### Why is this needed?

-- GitHub Action tags and Docker tags are mutatble.
-This poses a security risk
+- GitHub Action tags and Docker tags are mutable, which poses a security risk
 - If the tag changes you will not have a chance to review the change before it gets used
 - GitHub's Security Hardening for GitHub Actions guide [recommends pinning actions to full length commit for third party actions](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#using-third-party-actions).